kubernetesdaily/kubernetesdaily.github.io/readme.md

 | [flannel](https://github.com/flannel-io/flannel) | [Learn](https://kubedaily.com/blog/flannel/) | Networking | Sangam Biradar
 | [werf](https://github.com/werf/werf) | [Learn](https://kubedaily.com/blog/werf/) | Continuous Integration & Delivery | Sangam Biradar

+#### Contributor Note

+This Is Not
+- This is not a replacement for the official documentations.
+- This is not an exhaustive guide.

+This Is
+- This is a collaborative and personal effort.
+- This is a project that is expected to evolve and gain from others' inputs.

+meaningful contributions welcome 🙏